Call Mon-Sun:

 Struggling with Medication Issues, Mental Health Problems, or MdDS?

-Mal de Débarquement Syndrome, also known as disembarkment Syndrome or MdDS, is an uncommon condition of lingering perceived movement after disembarking from an ocean cruise, extensive auto, air, train, or boat travel, or other movement experience.
+Mal de Débarquement syndrome, also known as disembarkment syndrome or MdDS, is an uncommon condition of lingering perceived movement after disembarking from an ocean cruise, extensive auto, air, train, or boat travel, or other movement experience.
 Mal de Débarquement is a French phrase that means disembarkation sickness.
 The main diagnostic “tell” is a rocking, swaying, or bobbing sensation, also described as similar to the spinning sensation of vertigo.
 Some people develop MdDS unexpectedly when they have not experienced a prior motion event, some have reported symptoms after surgery, and others are simply puzzled why this happened.
-It has been established that the condition is found more frequently in women than men.2 Mal de Debarquement Syndrome symptoms include a feeling of motion that is typically associated with imbalance, fatigue, and cognitive impairment and can include short-term loss of memory, lack of ability to remember words, and lack of ability to multi-task.
-Surprisingly perhaps, these sensations tend to abate when the person gets back into motion again, but the symptoms return whenever they wish to be still, as in sitting or trying to sleep.
-There are reports of the condition only returning when in motion, and abating when still.
-Sometimes the condition appears to be episodic, starting and stopping at what seem to be random times.
-It is no wonder that this relentless sensation of “land sickness” can be debilitating and frustrating to practitioners and patients alike.
+It has been established that the condition is found more frequently in women than men.2 Mal de Debarquement symptoms include a feeling of motion that is typically associated with imbalance, fatigue, and cognitive impairment and can include short-term loss of memory, lack of ability to remember words and lack of ability to multi-task.
+Surprisingly perhaps, these sensations tend to abate for some when they get back into motion again, but the symptoms return whenever they wish to be still, as in sitting or trying to sleep.
+There are other reports of the condition only returning when in motion, and abating when still.
+In yet other cases, the condition appears to be episodic, starting and stopping at what seem to be random times.
+It is no wonder that this relentless sensation of “land sickness” can be debilitating and frustrating to live with.

-We Provide Scientific, Safe, Holistic Treatment for Mal de Debarquement Symptoms
+We Provide Science-based, Safe, Holistic Treatment for Mal de Debarquement-type Symptoms

-symptoms of MdDSCommon symptoms of MdDS include visual disturbances, dizziness, migraines, headaches, anxiety, and confusion.
-It is also documented that some patients have described ear-related symptoms such as tinnitus, hyperacusis, pain, and even decreased hearing.3 The severity of symptoms varies substantially between patients but can be quite disabling.
+symptoms of MdDS The severity of symptoms varies substantially between patients.
+Some persons will feel mild and short-lived discomfort.
+For others, the symptoms of Mal de Debarquement can be so severe that they can significantly disable the person.
 In some cases, MdDS can continue for years.
-The cause is unknown, and misdiagnoses are fairly common.4 Prescription medication is usually prescribed for MdDS, however, is usually not considered effective beyond reducing the stress caused by having these strange lingering sensations.5 At Alternative to Meds Center, we may be able to offer an answer to MdDS with medication tapering, holistic medication alternatives, and naturopathic mental health treatments.
+A single cause for the condition has never been found.
+Additionally, and quite unfortunately, misdiagnoses are fairly common.4 Prescription medication is usually prescribed for MdDS, however, is usually not considered effective beyond reducing the stress caused by having these strange sensations arise, sometimes at random times.5 At Alternative to Meds Center, we may be able to offer some assistance to people suffering symptoms of MdDS including medication tapering, holistic medication alternatives, and naturopathic (non-drug-based) mental health treatments.

 15 Years Experience by Professionals Who Understand Your Journey.